SeanASAnderson/SeanASAnderson.github.io/research.md

 While the first requirement is self-evident, the second follows from the fact that speciation is largely an allopatric process, and allopatry is often achieved when a species’ range is split into two or more isolated subdivisions (i.e. “vicariance”). **But vicariance alone is ultimately limited in its ability to generate diversity**, as ranges can only be split so many times.
 For diversification to continue, lineages must expand geographically to attain range sizes that can support further subdivision.
 In practice, this means lineages must often overlap with close relatives.

 Speciation and the establishment of sympatry are thus the two critical rate-limiting steps in the diversification cycle.
 The primary focus of my research is to better understand their drivers.

+## Questions

+### The role of ecological divergence in speciation and the establishment of sympatry

+### The role of sexual interference in preventing the establishment of sympatry